Skip to Content

 Do the Title IX regulations protect individuals against retaliations?

 Retaliation by Sinclair or any member of the Sinclair community is prohibited.
-Any member of the Sinclair community who commits retaliation will be subject to prompt and appropriate disciplinary action
+Any member of the Sinclair community who commits retaliation will be subject to prompt and appropriate disciplinary action.

 What is considered a false claim under the Sinclair Title IX Sexual Harassment and Sex Discrimination procedure?

-A false claim is a claim made in bad faith for the purpose of making a false, malicious, or frivolous claim against another individual.
-An individual who makes a complaint under this Procedure in good faith, even if it may be erroneous, will not be subject to discipline for making a false claim.
+An individual who makes a complaint under this Procedure in good faith, even if it is shown to be in error, will not be subject to discipline for making a false claim.

 What happens after I submit a Title IX report?